jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 ### In Unreal:
 A Delegate with a single argument can act as an observable, you just have to remember to update it when you update the value tied to it.

-### In Godot:
-Signals work great for this and you can easily make one for any value, you will just have to remember to invoke it when you update the underlying value (or make your own wrapper)

 # States
 States are your go-to tool when you need to logically separate different parts of gameplay or behavior.
 To understand states it's useful to think about 2 different examples of state at different scales.